JHay0112/ecad-openems-importer/README.md

 with without a lot of manual work.
 Once the application is mature it should be able to function as a simple intermediary for bringing a PCB design into OpenEMS and automatically generating a suitable mesh.

+## Roadmap

+- [ ] Produce polygons describing continuous copper areas on all layers.
+      (Ideally single polygon per area.)
+- [ ] Produce vias and plated through holes at prescribed positions that provide electrical connection and air gap in the middle.
+- [ ] Improve meshing beyond automatic utility provided by openEMS and guess/check.